3o14r473/qmenu/README.md

 # qmenu
-Utilizes [dmenu](https://tools.suckless.org/dmenu/) to provide the user with a drop down menu for [QubesOS](https://qubes-os.org/) R4.0+, from which they can quickly administer their qube preferences, firewall rules, applications, devices, etc. with only the keyboard.
+Collection of tools that utilize [dmenu](https://tools.suckless.org/dmenu/) to provide the user with a drop down menu for [QubesOS](https://qubes-os.org/) R4.0+, from which they can quickly administer their qube preferences, firewall rules, applications, devices, etc. with only the keyboard.

+The colors that correspond to the qube label can be adjusted by creating a text file called `qmenu.conf` in `/home/user/.config/` with the following contents:

+    [LABEL 1]
+    [HEX TRIPLET]
+    ...
+    [LABEL 8]
+    [HEX TRIPLET]
+    (...)

 ## qmenu-al
 Launch domU applications.